joakim000/SV21POTR_C_Ass1/README.md

     3. The workflows shall be run on ubuntu and created by yourself.
 6. Don’t change the header file of the module and don’t include any library or create new functions in the implementation file.

+## Grading
+To get G (godkänd) you need to fulfill all the above requirements.
+To get VG (väl godkänd) you need also to:
+1. Generalize the Makefile in a way that if we add new modules and tests we don’t need to change the Makefile
+2. Instead of having 2 workflows, you shall have only one workflow which is capable of the functionalities in 5.a, 5.b and 5.c.